Skip to main content

 What These Communities Have Endured

 Since 2020, anti-Asian hate crimes surged across the United States at a rate that shocked the country and the Seattle area was no exception.
-Between 2020 and 2023, reported hate crimes targeting Asian Americans increased dramatically in cities across the country.
+Between 2020 and 2023.
+Reported hate crimes targeting Asian Americans increased dramatically in cities across the country.
 Elderly Asian Americans were attacked on streets and in parks.
 Business owners faced harassment and vandalism.
 Families that had built lives here over decades began to feel unsafe in their own neighborhoods.

-At the same time, Seattle's Chinatown International District became one of the most visible examples of how the city's homelessness, drug, and public safety crisis falls hardest on communities that are already vulnerable.
-Encampments, open drug use, and street disorder concentrated around the neighborhood.
+At the same time.
+Seattle's Chinatown International District became one of the most visible examples of how the city's homelessness, drug and public safety crisis.
+Falls hardest on communities that are already vulnerable.
+Encampments, open drug use and street disorder.
+Concentrated around the neighborhood.
 Businesses that had operated for generations began closing.
 Residents who had lived there for decades told reporters they no longer felt safe walking to the corner store.

 The response from city leadership was inadequate.
-For years, urgent pleas from community leaders, business owners, and residents were met with promises that led nowhere.
+For years urgent pleas from community leaders, business owners and residents.
+Were met with promises that led nowhere.
 The philosophy that guided Seattle's approach that enforcing basic public order was somehow incompatible with compassion produced predictable results.
 The most vulnerable communities bore the greatest cost.

 These are not abstract policy failures.
 They are human failures.
 Real people lost businesses their families had built over generations.
 Real people stopped going out at night.
 Real people left neighborhoods their communities had called home for more than a century.